jjcmoon/semiring_torch/README.md

 Run your pytorch code on any semiring with a single line of code!
 Semiring_torch is built on top of [autoray](https://github.com/jcmgray/autoray).

+> Warning: this is a proof of concept.
+Expect bugs and missing features.

 ### Example

 By using the logarithmic semiring, you can easily write numerically stable code.